greyhatguy007/Machine-Learning-Specialization-Coursera/README.md

 * <i>Write an unsupervised algorithm to **Land the Lunar Lander** Using Deep Q-Learning</i>

+    - The Rover was trained to land correctly on the surface, correctly between the flags as indicators after many unsuccessful attempts in learning how to do it.
+    - The final landing after training the agent using appropriate parameters :

 https://user-images.githubusercontent.com/77543865/182395635-703ae199-ba79-4940-86eb-23dd90093ab3.mp4

 * <i>Write an algorithm for a **Movie Recommender System**</i>

+    - A movie database is collected based on its genre.
+    - A content based filtering and collaborative filtering algorithm is trained and the movie recommender system is implemented.
+    - It gives movie recommendentations based on the movie genre.

 ![movie_recommendation](https://user-images.githubusercontent.com/77543865/182398093-c7387754-34a9-4044-b842-0085060c3525.png)